lixinyang123/CoreHome/README.md

 	- CoreHome.ReverseProxy
 		- appsettings.json

-> The content of appsettings.json in CoreHome.HomePage and CoreHome.Admin is exactly the same, just copy and paste.
+> The content of appsettings.json in `CoreHome.HomePage` and `CoreHome.Admin` is exactly the same, just copy and paste.

-#### Configure database（appsettings.json）:
+#### Configure database:

-Both CoreHome.HomePage and CoreHome.Admin
+Both CoreHome.HomePage and CoreHome.Admin's `application.json` files should be configured.

 ```
   "CoreHome": "server=[host];user id=[user];password=[password];database=corehome"